 - U.S. Department of State

 Mason undergraduate students may enroll in the course GOVT 480 to receive internship credit to count for major or minor or electives.
-This course is open to sophomores, juniors, and seniors who have completed the majority of required GOVT introductory courses (100 level courses) or other appropriate introductory coursework for their major or minor.
-Students must be in good academic standing.
+This course is open to sophomores, juniors, and seniors.
 Please note that in order to earn academic credit, students must pay tuition for this course.
 GOVT 480 is offered during the Spring, Summer, and Fall semesters.
 To get started, find the Internship Program Packet below.

-Application Deadline: The earlier you plan ahead, the better, but the final deadline to apply for the internship course is the last day of the "Add/Drop" period of each semester.
+Application Deadline: The earlier you plan ahead, the better, but the final deadline to apply for the internship course is the Last Day to Add of each semester.

 Ready to gain hands-on experience with a professional internship?
-Contact Dr. Ann Ludwick, the undergraduate internship faculty advisor to set up an advising appointment.
+Contact Dr. Ann Ludwick to set up an advising appointment.